iametza/ckeditor-html5-audio/README.md

 ## Introduction

-ckeditor-html5-audio is a CKEditor plugin that allows to insert HTML5 audio easily.
+ckeditor-html5-audio is a CKEditor plugin that allows the easy insertion of HTML5 audio players.

 ## Installation